mak0226/discord-ext-dashboard/README.md

 Please note that cogs are not currently supported.
 <br>
 You will also need to use Quart as your webserver.
-Switching from another server isn't hard
+Switching from another library isn't hard, so ask me and I'll gladly help you out.
 <br><br>
 For support join [**CRYO OFFICIΛL**](https://discord.gg/Em2ZwkVbfE)